ElixirOSS/libcluster-dynamic-srv/README.md

 ---

-## Recommended Deployment Pattern (Consul example)

-1. Register each service instance in Consul with a service name like `my-service` and a tag or meta value that becomes the node label (`my-node-a`, `my-node-b`, ...).
-2. Ensure Consul generates SRV records whose targets embed that label: `my-node-a.my-service.service.consul`.
-3. Inject a unique `ERL_DIST_PORT` per instance (or have the service pick a free port at boot and export it).
-4. Start the VM with `-epmd_module DynamicSrv.Epmd`.
-5. Let `libcluster` manage membership.

----

-## Troubleshooting

-- Crash: `ERL_DIST_PORT is not set`
-  You forgot to export the env var before starting the VM.
-- Nodes see each other but disconnect frequently
-  Check that SRV TTL + `polling_interval` aren’t causing churn; consider raising `polling_interval`.
-- Node names never connect
-  Verify the constructed atom matches what `node()` returns on peers.
-Log `node()` on both sides and compare.
-- SRV returns but no connections
-  Ensure your service mesh/firewall allows the dynamic ports.

----

 ## Security Considerations

 You are exposing dynamic distribution ports.
 Secure Erlang distribution (cookies, TLS, network policy) as you normally would.
 This library does not add encryption or authentication beyond standard Erlang cookies.
+However, if you are using Consul Connect you can use that to secure communication between nodes with mutual TLS.
+The [example](./examples/app.nomad) does exactly this.

 ---